 With its towering skyscrapers and modern skyline, from afar you would not guess Los Angeles is home to many Art Deco landmarks.
-However, once you enter downtown, get out of your car and look up, you will find that among the jewelry marts and lofts is a surprising amount of deco bones to the city.
+Sandwiched within the concrete jungle, beauties exist.
+Sometimes, if you just look at their street-level windows, you would think they were like any other building.
+Upon looking up, you will find that among the jewelry marts and lofts is a surprising amount of deco bones to the city.
 A couple of Saturdays ago, I went on an Art Deco walking tour offered by the Los Angeles Conservancy.
 For two hours I walked among these buildings and discovered sights I don’t see outside of my car windows as I speed past.

 Beginning in Pershing Square, we walked along the sidewalks to discover about a dozen deco buildings hidden in plain sight.